 The Docker Enterprise Edition (EE) is created for applications with mission-critical deployments.
-This gives you a managed solution, complete with advanced container management, security scanning and application logging & monitoring.
-This version can be deployed on all major Server operating systems, including Red Hat Enterprise Linux (RHEL), Ubuntu, Oracle Linux, Windows Server 2016 and SUSE Linux Enterprise Server (SLES).
+This gives you a managed solution with advanced container management, security scanning, and application logging & monitoring.
+This version can be deployed on all major Server operating systems, including Red Hat Enterprise Linux (RHEL), Ubuntu, Oracle Linux, Windows Server 2016, and SUSE Linux Enterprise Server (SLES).
 It is also available for major cloud providers, including Azure and AWS.

 Docker Certified Associate (DCA) Study Plan

-As you prepare to study for your DCA exam, it is best to plan well to make sure that you do not miss any important topics, while ensuring that you do not get overwhelmed with the amount of knowledge flowing in.
+As you prepare to study for your DCA exam, it is best to plan well to ensure that you do not miss any important topics and that you do not get overwhelmed with the amount of knowledge flowing in.

 To plan well, you may divide the entire study into three parts –